If your print is stuck and cannot print, you can easily clear the print queue in Windows and start printing as usual. Here’s how.

 3. Next, you need to delete the print job files.
 For that, use the below command to delete files.
 Don’t worry; we are not deleting anything important.
 These files are just responsible for the print queue.

 del /Q /F /S "%windir%\System32\spool\PRINTERS\*.*"

-4. After deleting the print job files, you need to start the print spooler again so that you can print your files without restarting Windows.
-For that use the below command.
+4. After deleting the print job files, you need to start the print spooler again to print your files without restarting Windows.
+For that, use the below command.

 net start spooler